simplydisconnected/RocksBot/README.md

 Rocksbot is available according to the terms the GNU General Public License, version 3 (GPLv3).

-Installation
+Running in a Container
 ------------

-1. Download and extract the package, or issue a git clone.
+1. Make sure you have docker installed for your operating system
-2. Create the makefile:  perl ./Makefile.PL
+2. Run bin/build.sh to build the image.
-3. Run the makefile to install required packages: make
-4. Copy rocksbot.cfg.sample to rocksbot.cfg.
+3. Copy rocksbot.cfg.sample to etc/rocksbot.cfg.
-5. Edit rocksbot.cfg with your desired settings.
+4. Edit rocksbot.cfg with your desired settings.
-6. Execute the program with ./rocksbot.pl

-See the "INSTALL" file for additional details.

-Note: All the installer does is attempt to install the missing perl modules.
-Free free to install them via cpan if you'd prefer.
+5. Run bin/create.sh to create the container.
+5. Run docker start rocksbot and docker stop docker stop rocksbot to start and stop the bot.
+You can also run docker logs -f rocksbot to monitor its output.

+You can migrate an existing RocksBot into a container by copying database.sqlite into the data directory and rocksbot.cfg into the etc directory.
+Take care to update the DatabaseFile, daemon_logfile and daemon_pidfile in your rocksbot.cfg to match rocksbot.cfg.sample.

 Getting started
 ---------------